Factlink/pavlov/README.md

 1. Fork it
 2. Create your feature branch (`git checkout -b my-new-feature`)
+3. Run bundle, before starting development.
+4. Implement your feature/bugfix and corresponding tests.
+5. Make sure your tests run against the latest stable mri.
-3. Commit your changes (`git commit -am 'Add some feature'`)
+6. Commit your changes (`git commit -am 'Add some feature'`)
-4. Push to the branch (`git push origin my-new-feature`)
+7. Push to the branch (`git push origin my-new-feature`)
-5. Create new Pull Request
+8. Create new Pull Request